-The foraging courses are led by ethnobotanist and professional forager Robin Harford.
+The foraging courses are led by self-taught ethnobotanist and professional forager Robin Harford.
 Robin harvests wild edible plants on a daily basis.
 He is creator of the UK’s leading wild food site www.eatweeds.co.uk.

 He specialises in wild edible plants and has been teaching people about their local edible landscape throughout the UK since 2009.
 He is a co-director of Plants & Healers International, a non-profit that connects people, plants and healers around the world.
 He travels extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures, and more recently his work has taken him to Africa, SE Asia and Europe.